Development EnvironmentSetting Up a Computer for Rails-based Web Development

 In this demonstration, I will show how to set up the full-stack Rails-based web development environment used throughout the demos.

-The development environment we will use for Rails development can run on any of the most popular operating systems (Windows, macOS, and Linux).
-In the demo below, the following labels indicate which operating system (OS) the various demonstration steps apply to:
+The development environment we will use for Rails development can run on any of the most popular operating systems (Windows, macOS, and Linux), but the setup process is different for each OS.

-The development environment we set up below will be consistent across all these OSs; therefore, after this initial setup demo, OS-specific instructions will be mostly unnecessary in the remaining demos.
+After this initial setup demo, the development environment will be consistent across all these OSs; therefore, OS-specific instructions will be mostly unnecessary in the remaining demos.

 1. Unix-Like Environment and Terminal App